wallacelim/climatehero-web/docs/web_application_documentation.md

 ## Current State of Development

-As of the writing of this document (1 May 2020), the application is in its MVP (Minimum Viable Product) stage.
-All of the actions described above are available to users in a controlled and safe way, allowing them to track their carbon reductions in a simple and effective manner.
+As of 1 May 2020, the application is in its MVP ([Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)) stage.
+All of the actions described above are available to users in a controlled and safe manner, allowing them to track their carbon reductions in a simple and effective way.

 ## Future Improvements